dougeby/IntuneDocs/InTuneDocs/deploy-use/prepare-ios-apps-for-mobile-application-management-with-the-microsoft-intune-app-wrapping-tool.md

 12. Return to the Apple developer site.
 Click **Continue**.
 Then upload the CSR file.

-13. Apple will generate your signing certificate.
+13. Apple generates your signing certificate.
 Download and save it to a memorable location on your macOS computer.

   ![Download your signing certificate](../media/app-wrapper/iOS-signing-cert-7.png)